-7.2 Plusnet PLC may suspend or terminate the provision of services to any user that engages in Prohibited Activities.
+7.2 Plusnet may suspend or terminate the provision of Plusnet Hosting (CGI) Services to any user that engages in Prohibited Activities.

 Plusnet SafeGuard service schedule

 1.1.
-Plusnet SafeGuard is an online tool that allows broadband customers to manage what type of content is accessible via their broadband connection.
+Plusnet SafeGuard is an online tool that allows broadband and fibre broadband customers to manage what type of content is accessible via their broadband connection.
 It allows users to specify the types of websites that can be accessed, as well as the types of content that should be blocked.

 1.2.
 Plusnet SafeGuard is available to all current Plusnet broadband and fibre broadband customers at no extra cost.